QW-Group/mvdsv/README.md

 - run ninja to generate .so file
 - you should have ``mvdsv`` file in ``build_*`` directory, put it in your quake server/ directory.

-Detailed commands to install packages, tools and compilation can be found in ``.travis.yml`` file.
 You should be able to compile binaries for most popular platforms, such as:

 - Linux 32-bit and 64-bit